shopizer-ecommerce/shopizer-search/README.md

-# shopizer-search - 2.5.0
+# shopizer-search - 2.10.0

-Search wrapper to Elastic Search used as a dependency to Shopizer
+Search wrapper - Elastic Search used as as search engine for Shopizer

-integrated in shopizer

-Supports Elastic Search < 7
+Supports Elastic Search 7.5 and up

-Tested with Elastic Search 6.3.X
+Tested with Elastic Search 7.5.2

-Uses the Jest API

 Login with XPack supported

+Unit tests (test cases) can be used for indexing and searching.
+Iny modifications to mapping and setting files must be copied from

-Copy src/test/resources/spring to Shopizer sm-core resources equivalent folder
+src/test/resources/spring to Shopizer sm-core/resources/search folder